fury-gl/fury/docs/source/introduction.rst

 Statement of Need
 -----------------

 FURY was created to address the growing necessity of high-performance 3D scientific visualization in an easy-to-use API fully compatible with the Pythonic ecosystem.
-To achieve this FURY takes ideas from CGI (Computer-Generated Imagery) and deploys them for usage in everyday research practices.
+To achieve this FURY takes ideas from CGI (Computer-Generated Imagery) and game engines to then be deployed for usage in everyday research practices.

 Mission Statement
 -----------------